 Enabling this feature will cause the simulator to create two output files: filename_sd_transient.csv and filename_sd_accumulated.csv.
 These files report interpersonal distancing information based how close together occupants are located.
-The distance calculation is computationally expensive and adds about 10% to simulation runtime.
-See Section 15.6 for more information.
+The distance calculation is computationally expensive and adds about 10% to simulation runtime (see Section 15.6).